How to Import Music Into PowerPoint: A 2026 Guide

 | MP3 | Most business presentations, shared decks, general background music | Smaller | Highest practical compatibility in PowerPoint |

-| WAV | Internal master files, cases where larger uncompressed audio is acceptable | Large | Supported, but less convenient for sharing |
+| WAV | Internal master files, cases where a larger uncompressed file is fine | Large | Supported, less convenient for sharing |

-| M4A | Existing exported audio files, some narration or music workflows | Moderate | Supported in PowerPoint |
+| M4A | Existing exported audio, some narration or music workflows | Moderate | Supported in PowerPoint |

 Choose the format based on how the deck will move.